 St Mary Magdalene is an inclusive, open Christian community.
 Being the only church on Mayne Island, we welcome and celebrate people from all traditions, styles and practices.

 WEEKLY SERVERS LIST

 Each week, many people joyfully take on roles to assist in the liturgy of the worship service.
 These roles include Lay Liturgical Assistant, Readers, Prayers of the People and Usher.
-The rota of those roles is found here:
+The rota of those roles is found in the Church House.